area73/particle-system-es6/README.md

 ### <a name="start-server">Start the development server</a>

-... but (there is always a but), you will need to run the index.html in a server becuase trying to execute index.html from file directory wont work since ES6 modules are sandboed to be executed in a server and not from file system.
+... but (there is always a but), you will need to run the index.html in a server because trying to execute index.html from file directory won't work since ES6 modules are sandbox to be executed in a server and not from file system.

  If you don't have any server you can run from the root of the project the following command: